Table of Contents

 Facts About Neith

 - What was Neith the goddess of?
 Neith was the mother goddess of war, weaving, hunting, water, and several other domains.
 She is one of the oldest gods of the Egyptian pantheon.

 - What does the name Neith mean?
 Neith is derived from the ancient Egyptian word for water.

 - What are Neith’s symbols?
 Neith’s most prominent symbols are crossed arrows and a bow, as well as a bow case.

 As the oldest of all Egyptian deities, Neith was an intelligent and just goddess who played a significant role in the affairs of the mortals and the gods as well as in the Underworld.
-She maintained the balance by creating life while always being present in the afterlife, helping the dead to move on.
+She maintained the cosmic balance by creating life while always being present in the afterlife, helping the dead to move on.
 She remains one of the most important and respected deities in Egyptian mythology.